jasp-stats/jasp-desktop/Docs/help/analyses/ttestindependentsamples.md

 - The dependent variable is normally distributed in both populations
 - The population variances in the two groups are homogeneous

-Options
+Default Options
 -------
 ### Hypothesis:
 - Group 1 &ne; Group 2: Two-sided alternative hypothesis that the population means are equal
-- Group 1 &gt Group 2: One-sided alternative hypothesis that the population mean of Group 1 is larger than the population mean of Group 2
+- Group 1 &gt; Group 2: One-sided alternative hypothesis that the population mean of Group 1 is larger than the population mean of Group 2
 - Group 1 &lt; Group 2: One-sided alternative hypothesis that the population mean of Group 1 is smaller than the population mean of Group 2

 ### Equality of Variances: